Member Protection Policy

 Social Media Policy

 Social media offers the opportunity for people to gather in online communities where they may share an interest and or create and consume content.
 As a member-based organisation HV recognises the benefits of social media but they also set clear guidelines regarding acceptable online behaviour and appropriate conduct.
-MPHC fully endorses these policy standards.
+MPHC fully endorses these expectations and policy standards.